Ab initio study in the island of inversion within the two-major-shell valence space: The model

 \section{The model}

 In the valence-space framework, the single-particle Hilbert space is partitioned into core, valence, and outside subspaces.
 The core orbitals (i.e., $^{16}$O in this work) and outside orbitals are treated as inactive in the final calculations.
-In the valence space, the effective Hamiltonian, which encodes the essential degrees of freedom for reproducing low-lying states, is constructed to account for possible configuration mixing through exact diagonlization or PGCM approach here.
+In the valence space, the effective Hamiltonian, which encodes the essential degrees of freedom for reproducing low-lying states, is constructed to account for possible configuration mixing through exact diagonalization or the PGCM approach used in the present work.
 Therefore, our objective is to develop an effective Hamiltonian where excitations out of the core or into the outside subspaces are rigorously decoupled.
 To achieve this decoupling, the IMSRG evolves the initial Hamiltonian via a continuous unitary transformation governed by the flow equation given by

 where the Hamiltonian, which depends on the flow parameter $s$, is expressed in the second-quantized form:

 $E_0$, $f_{ab}$, and $\Gamma_{abcd}$ denote the zero-, one-, and two-body matrix elements of the Hamiltonian, respectively. $a_a$ ($a_a^\dagger$) is the operator that annihilates (creates) a particle in the single-particle orbital labeled by $a$.
 The $\{ \cdots \}$ indicates normal ordering with respect to the reference state, which can be a single Slater determinant or an ensemble state~\cite{PhysRevLett.118.032502}.
 The anti-Hermitian operator $\eta(s)$ is the so-called generator written as